Isabella-L/isabella-l.github.io/content/page/aboutme/index.md

 comments: false
 ---

-Freshly out of the boat from one of the best junior colleges in Singapore with an almost perfect A-level score, I find myself in unfamiliar territory again.
+Freshly out of the boat from one of the best junior colleges with an almost perfect A-level score, Bella find herself in unfamiliar territory again.
 The reason?
-I decided to challenge myself again -- this time by diving into a completely alien field: computers.
+She decided to challenge myself again -- this time by diving into a completely alien field: **computers**.

-From the ground up, I learned everything from electrical circuitry and transistor-level CPU design to data structures, algorithms, and computer vision.
-Somewhere along that journey, I also started building robots during the COVID years -- it eventually took me across the world to the United States, where we won championships every year from 2022 to 2024.
+From the ground up, She learned everything from electrical circuitry and transistor-level CPU design to data structures, algorithms, and computer vision.
+Somewhere along that journey, she also started building robots during the COVID years -- it eventually took her across the world to the United States, where they won championships every year from 2022 to 2024.

-Things are great but I feel like I have more breath than depth, nor did I figure out my life direction.
-So I continued with a Master’s in Computer Science and took on a cybersecurity scholarship.
-That period pulled me deep into the rabbit hole of Linux systems and embodied AI.
-Now, one and a half years into my masters, I have gotten a clearer sense of what I want pursue.
+Things were okay but Bella felt like she have more breath than depth, nor did she figure out her life direction.
+So she continued with a Master’s in Computer Science and took on a cybersecurity scholarship.
+That period pulled her deep into the rabbit hole of Linux systems and embodied AI.
+Now, one and a half years into her masters, she have gotten a clearer sense of what she wants to pursue.

-For a long time, I didn’t know what I wanted -- only that I refused to fall behind in the Age of Digitalisation.
-I kept pushing, learning, and experimenting.
-I seem to have an endless curiosirty that constantly pushes me forward.
-That wind of curiosity has been the wind in my sails through this turbulant era, and I aim to become the best captain of my own life.
+For a long time, she didn’t know what she wanted -- only that she refused to fall behind in the Age of Digitalisation.
+She kept pushing, learning, and experimenting.
+An endless stream of curiosirty pushes her forward.
+That wind of curiosity has been the wind in her sails through this turbulant era, and she aims to become the best captain of her own life.

 <!-- To use this feature, add `links` section to frontmatter.